-Officer Eban Lamson Crossing Guard Mary Hoyt
+Officer Eben Lamson Crossing Guard Mary Hoyt

 Officer James MacKenna Crossing Guard Matt Hoyt

-Officer Geoffry Daley Admin.
+Officer Geoffrey Daley Admin.
 Asst.
 Donna Larrow

 Staffing changes in 2017 included hiring Detective Ernest “Buddy” Rowe who joins New London from the Newport Police Department where he held the title of Lieutenant, with over 12 years of experience.
 Officer Geoff Daley was hired and completed the Part Time Academy in October.
 He was then hired as a Full Time patrolman in November.
-Andrew Lubrano, retired NH State Police, was hired as a Part Time Officer as well as a communications specialist.
+Andrew Lubrano, retired NH State Police, was hired as a Part Time Officer as well as a Communications Specialist.
 We are fortunate to have them join our team.
 Officer Emily Cobb was promoted to Lieutenant in February, following the retirement of Lt.
 Tom Anderson.
 Officer Marshall Osgood and Officer Rick Mastin retired from law enforcement.
 We wish them well in their new endeavors.

 Officer Joshua Fisher and K9 Vilo graduated the VT Police K9 Academy Patrol School in November.
 The first shift they worked after graduation, they apprehended a suspect and had a successful article find that turned out to be drugs.
 Officer Fisher and K9 Vilo are scheduled for drug detection school in 2018.
 We congratulate Officer Fisher and K9 Vilo and look forward to many years of service to the Town of New London.
 Again we thank the citizens for their continued support in making this program a reality.